natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Hunter%20F.58%20(Germany).md

 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->'''Pros:'''

 * Sufficient ammo pool to take down multiple targets
-* One of the fastest subsonic jets, retains good maneuverability at higher speeds
+* One of the fastest subsonic jets, retains decent manoeuvrability at higher speeds
 * Good energy retention for energy fights against subsonic or early supersonic jets
 * Access to more advanced missiles for both A2A/A2G missions
 * Advanced avionics over all its Hunter cousins
 ** All-aspect RWR for situational awareness
 ** Flares/chaff to help counter those types of missiles

-*

 '''Cons:'''

 * Huge target, can be easy prey to enemy gunfire
-* Not maneuverable at lower speeds due to its size
-* Lacks ballistic computer for precise ground attacks
+* Not manoeuvrable below 600 km/h
 * Relatively limited payload options due to pylon layouts

-*
+* Due to its advanced capabilities will face off against supersonic jets often, which renders the Hunter's subsonic capabilities futile

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->